 Ans:- Yes, the project work carries 20 marks in your class 12 exams.

-Ans:- Yes, CBSE has removed some of the topics from the Economics syllabus for class 12.
+Ans:- Yes, CBSE has included some topics in the Economics syllabus for class 12 this year.